neoking89/owlsight/README.md

 ### RAG Configuration

 - `active`: Whether to add RAG search results to the model input (default: false).
-If true, the `search_query` results will be added as context to the modelprompt.
+If true, the `search` results will be added as context to the modelprompt.
 - `target_library`: The Python library documentation to apply RAG to.
 - `top_k`: The number of search results to return.
-- `search_query`: The search query to use for RAG.
+- `search`: The search query to use for RAG.
 When ENTER is pressed and `active` is true, the search results can be seen directly in the console.

 ### Huggingface Configuration